vanruc/todoApp/README.md

 ## Import TodoApp Project
 Now we will import the project to Eclipse.

-Once in Eclipse, right-click in the Project Explorer window, and choose **Import**
+Once in Eclipse, right-click in the Project Explorer window, and choose **Import**.
 ![](doc_img_src/ImportingMavenProjectEclipse1Guide.PNG)

-Click the Maven dropdown box and select Existing Maven Projects Then click the **Next** button
+Click the Maven dropdown box and select Existing Maven Projects.
+Then click the **Next** button.

 ![](doc_img_src/ImportingMavenProjectEclipse2Guide.PNG)

-The next step is to browse for your root project folder ([Skyve Project](https://skyve.org) (which you extracted in the last section of this guide), and select it
+The next step is to browse for your root project folder ([Skyve Project](https://skyve.org) (which you extracted in the last section of this guide), and select it.

 ![](doc_img_src/ImportingMavenProjectEclipse3Guide.PNG)

-Finally, click the **Finish** button
+Finally, click the **Finish** button.

 ![](doc_img_src/ImportingMavenProjectEclipse4Guide.PNG)